- What Is Irritable Bowel Syndrome (IBS)?

 But a few months into our paleo journey, we began embracing a more society-friendly version of this diet that included baked goods made with nut flours and starches made from tubers, to name a few of the “paleo upgrades” we made.

-We even purchased several cookbooks that taught us how to make everyday dishes paleo-friendly.
 The unintentional side effect of that transition was that we significantly increased the variety of foods we ate.
 We also ate more of specific food categories, including nuts and seeds, than in the past.

-My Search for a Cure Continued
+My Search for an IBS Cure Continued

 So I went to my primary care physician, who referred me to a gastroenterologist to perform a gastroscopy.
 This procedure involved swallowing a tube with a camera attached to the front, enabling the doctor to look for signs of inflammation, bleeding or ulcers.